Novelty Detection via Robust Variational Autoencoding: INTRODUCTION

 VAEs \citep{kingma2014auto} have been commonly used for generating distributions with reconstruction scores and are thus natural for novelty detection without corruption.
-They determine the latent code of an autoencoder via variational inference \citep{jordan1999introduction, blei2017variational}.
-Alternatively, they can be viewed as autoencoders for distributions that penalize the Kullback-Leibler (KL) divergence of the latent distribution from the prior distribution.
 The first VAE-based method for novelty detection was suggested by \citet{an2015variational}.
 It was recently extended by \citet{daniel2020deep} who modified the training objective.
-A variety of VAE models were also proposed for special anomaly detection problems, which are different than novelty detection~\citep{xu2018unsupervised,zhang2019velc,pol2019anomaly}.
+A variety of VAE models were also proposed for special anomaly detection problems, which are different from novelty detection~\citep{xu2018unsupervised,zhang2019velc,pol2019anomaly}.
 Current VAE-based methods for novelty detection do not perform well when the training data is corrupted.
-Indeed, the learned distribution of any such method also represents the corruption, that is, the outlier component.
+Indeed, the learned distribution of any such method also represents corruption, that is, the outlier component.
 To the best of our knowledge, no effective solutions were proposed for collapsing the outlier mode so that the trained VAE would only represent the inlier distribution.

-An adversarial autoencoder (AAE) \citep{makhzani2015adversarial} and a Wasserstein autoencoder (WAE) \citep{tolstikhin2018wasserstein} can be considered as variants of VAE.
-The penalty term of AAE takes the form of a generative adversarial network (GAN) \citep{goodfellow2016deep}, where its generator is the encoder.
-A Wasserstein autoencoder (WAE) \citep{tolstikhin2018wasserstein} generalizes AAE with a framework that minimizes the Wasserstein metric between the sample distribution and the inference distribution.
-It reformulates the corresponding objective function so that it can be implemented in the form of an AAE.
+A variant of VAE is the adversarial autoencoder (AAE) of \citep{makhzani2015adversarial}.
+The penalty term of AAE takes the form of a generative adversarial network (GAN) \citep{goodfellow2016deep}, where the AAE's encoder serves as the GAN's generator.
+We can thus view it as a hybrid GAN-VAE model.
+Another such model is the Wasserstein autoencoder (WAE) \citep{tolstikhin2018wasserstein}, which generalizes AAE by allowing a general objective function.
+Our proposed model is also a hybrid GAN-VAE.
+Other hybrid VAE-GAN models include \citep{mescheder2017adversarial, xian2019f, ye2021infovaegan}.
+The GAN of \citep{mescheder2017adversarial} is used for both the samples and the latent code, the GAN of \citep{xian2019f, ye2021infovaegan} is used only for the samples, whereas the GAN of our work and \citep{makhzani2015adversarial, tolstikhin2018wasserstein} is used only for the latent code.
+We demonstrate the resulting robustness to outliers due to our particular use of a GAN.